 - Yellow onion, cut into 1 cm strips.

-- 1/4 cup roasted whole peanuts
+- Roasted whole peanuts

 Before you cook: Like all stews, this dish is better the next day after the flavors have had time to mingle.
 So if you can, make it a day in advanced!

 - In a heavy bottom pot, reduce ½ cup of the coconut milk until it “breaks,” i.e. the coconut oil starts to separate.
 If the coconut has been reduced until very thick and this doesn't happen, that's fine, go ahead and proceed.
 (Some coconut milk has been processed in a way that prevents separation of fat).